fabric8io/kubernetes-client/doc/FAQ.md

 By default kubenetes-client has a runtime dependency on OkHttp (kubernetes-httpclient-okhttp).
 If you need to directly manipulate OkHttp, you add a compile dependency to kubernetes-httpclient-okhttp.

 If you wish to use another HttpClient implementation typically you will exclude kubernetes-httpclient-okhttp and include the other runtime dependency instead.

+### What is Bouncy Castle optional dependency and when is it required?
+BouncyCastle is a Java library that complements the default Java Cryptographic Extension (JCE) and it is required while using JcaPEMKeyConverter.
+To use support for EC Keys you must explicitly add this dependency to classpath.
+This should be added at the extension level.
+Having to add bouncy castle dependencies would not have been an issue.
+Especially as the Documentation tells to do so here: https://quarkus.io/guides/security-customization.